-We drew on research into how students learn best and realized that the only way for teachers to be truly effective in their instruction was to go beyond paper and exploit the opportunities provided by digital reading.
+We drew on research into how students learn best and realized that teachers can be much more effective in their instruction by going beyond paper and exploiting the opportunities provided by digital reading.
 Let’s look at a few ways that Actively Learn can transform what teachers are able to do in the classroom.

 Teaching the Skill of Deep Reading

 Paper-based teaching emphasizes only one aspect of reading: the end result.
 It does not see the process of reading, but rather assesses what the student took away from the reading after he or she finished the task.
 This is because the only way to reflect the student’s reading in a paper-based classroom is to follow up with students after they have already put the book down.
 Teachers may assign comprehension questions or have an in-class discussion about the text, but these interventions only take into consideration the end result of what the student has read.

 The problem with this scenario is that the actual process of reading is lost.
 Research into effective feedback and assessment demonstrates that the most important aspect of deep learning is understanding the discrepancy between students' learning goals and their current state: students need to know how to become better thinkers and readers so that they can improve their strategies and process.
 The majority of classroom assessment, however, is focused not on providing them with insight into how they learn but rather determining their level of proficiency.
 Knowing whether students got the question right or wrong is far less valuable to the learning process than understanding what they thought as they read.